Sunday December 16

 Looking up, The pole in the middle is a mast from a ship.
 Mr. Kellogg

-loved ships and designed the house interior to look like a
+loved ships and designed the house interior to look like a ship

 From the second floor landing looking down to the dining room